HMAckerman/GUImap/README.md

 in the database, delete data in the database, edit data, and potentially merge data in the database.
-Furthermore, all data that the database possesses will be visualized using Grafana, an open-source analytics platform.
+Furthermore, all data that the database possesses will be visualized using Xsltproc, a command-line XSLT processor.

 Proposed Implementation Language(s)
 -----------------------------------